TanStack/table/README.md

   Aggregated: JSX | String | Function // Used to render aggregated cells.
 Defaults to a comma separated list of values.
   Pivot: JSX | String | Function | cellInfo => ( // Used to render a pivoted cell
     <span>
-      <Expander/><PivotValue /> // By default, will utilize the the PivotValue and Expander components at run time
+      <Expander /><PivotValue /> // By default, will utilize the the PivotValue and Expander components at run time
     </span>
   ),
   PivotValue: JSX | String | Function // Used to render the value inside of a Pivot cell